-This grain free cauliflower tabbouleh recipe is quick and easy to make and packs a punch of flavor!
-Bright and delicious, paleo and Whole30 friendly.
+A fresh, grain free cauliflower tabbouleh recipe is quick and easy to make and packs a punch of flavor!
+Swapping traditional bulgur for cauliflower rice results in a bright and delicious, paleo-friendly, gluten free and Whole30 compliant cauliflower tabbouleh that's easy to make and tasty to eat!

 First things first - let's discuss the proper spelling of the word tabbouleh.
 Before I made this tabbouleh recipe, I thought the internet knew everything. but apparently it does not know which version is the correct spelling.